-H3: Parental religious socialization: To measure the influence of parental socialization on current religious identity and practices, we use the respondent's answer to a question about the importance of religion in the education received from parents ("not at all" "somewhat" "quite" or "very" important), which we turn into a binary variable (low and high religious socialization).
+Hypothesis 3: parental socialization.-To measure the influence of parental socialization on current religious identity and practices, I use the respondent's answer to a question about the importance of religion in the education received from parents (not at all, somewhat, quite, or very important), which I turn into a binary variable (low and high religious socialization).

-H4: Transnational ties: To measure transnational ties, we use a dummy variable measuring whether or not the respondent maintains friendship or family ties in the country of origin.
-To have a comparative measures for the native population, we consider ties to outremer territories (the "DOM-TOM") as constituting transnational ties since they resemble migrants' typical long-distance ties.
+Hypothesis 4: transnational ties.-For transnational ties, I use a dummy variable measuring whether the respondent maintains friendships or family ties in the country of origin.
+To have a comparative measure for the native population, I consider ties to outre-mer territories (the DOM-TOM) as constituting transnational ties since they resemble migrants' typical long-distance ties.